-Thomas Hsiang is a 7d in the AGA and has been playing go for 45 years.
+Thomas Hsiang is a 7d in the AGA and has played Go for ~55 years.

-The 66-year-old college professor teaches electrical engineering at the University of Rochester in Rochester, NY.
+The 73-year-old retired college professor taught electrical & computer engineering at the University of Rochester in Rochester, NY.

 As of December 2010, Thomas Hsiang, along with John Lee, are the only two players to complete a "grand slam" of USA championships by winning the US Open, the North American section of the Ing Cup and the North American section of the Fujitsu Cup.
 He's won the North American Ing Invitational twice, the US Open three times, and the North American Fujitsu once.
 Thomas represented the USA in the 1998 WAGC, placing 8th; the 2005 WAGC, placing 7th; and again at the 2010 WAGC, placing 12th.
 Played in the 2006 North American Masters Tournament and placed second.
 He represented USA in the 2008 KPMC and placed 6th.